-Commitment to Abide by Rules and
+Commitment to Abide by Rules and Standards.

-Standards.
 Each prospective student must sign a statement on the Undergraduate Application Form agreeing to respect and abide by the rules and standards of the university.

 English Proficiency Requirement.
 All students whose mother tongue is not English must demonstrate that they have the capability to read, speak, and understand English.
 A minimum score of 550 on the TOEFL exam or 80 on the MELAB exam must be submitted for clearance to take a full academic load.
-Students who score below these levels must complete preparatory study in the English Language Institute and successfully retake the TOEFL or MELAB exams.
+Students who score below these levels must complete preparatory study in the English Language Institute and successfully complete an exit exam.

 Required Medical Records.
-Michigan State Law requires that all first-time students must supply certain medical records to the school of their choice before registration can be completed.
+In compliance with recommendations from the Centers for Disease Control, the Michigan Health Department and the American College Health Association, all first-time students must supply certain medical records to the school of their choice before registration can be completed.

 Tuberculosis Screening.
 Students with a previous positive TB skin test must submit a report of a chest X-ray taken anytime within 12 months before registration.
 All other students must submit proof of a negative TB skin test taken anytime within the six months before registration.